Red Jacket: Speech to Rev. Cram

 This famous speech, also known as his talk on "Religion for the White Man and the Red", is an example of his great skill as an orator.
 He spoke in 1805 as a response to a request by Jacob Cram, a New England missionary, to evangelize among the Seneca.
 On this day, the two men met in Buffalo Creek, New York, to discuss their religious beliefs.
 After meeting with the leaders of the Seneca delegation, Red Jacket provided a thought-out response representing his people as a whole.
 After expressing his gratitude to the Great Spirit for the opportunity to meet, Red Jacket stated that the Senecas listened with excitement to Cram’s proposal.
 He responded to Cram's words: "There is but one religion, and but one way to serve God, and if you do not embrace the right way, you cannot be happy hereafter".
 Red Jacket argued peacefully that the European Americans and Native American peoples should each have the right to worship the religion that suits them best.

-At the time, the Iroquois of present-day New York State were having difficulty dealing with the constant increase of European immigrants and encroachment on their remaining lands.
-As the numbers of European Americans grew in the Iroquois territories, the two peoples' opposing cultures became more and more apparent.
+At the time, the Haudenosaunee of present-day New York State were having difficulty dealing with the constant increase of European immigrants and encroachment on their remaining lands.
+As the numbers of European Americans grew in the Haudenosaunee territories, the two peoples' opposing cultures became more and more apparent.

 Red Jacket made it clear that he and his people would not change their religious beliefs based on the white man's word.
 He began, "It was the will of the Great Spirit that we should meet together this day.
 He orders all things, and has given us a fine day for our Council."
 He proceeded to count all the blessings on the day, attributing them to the Great Spirit.
 "For all these favors we thank the Great Spirit, and Him only."